 I get ambivalent about participating in Blog Action Day most years, because, while I always think it’s relevant to the world, the topic isn’t typically something I’m passionate about.

 But I can say something about equality.
 It’s a topic I’ve given up on more than once.
 On the one hand, the fact that you bleed red, I bleed red, whatever, is obvious to me.
 On the other hand, you just can’t change some people’s minds.

 There’s so much to talk about, overall.
 Some of what’s going on in the world…

-I can't believe we're even still talking about this.
+I can’t believe we’re even still talking about this.
 Sanctity of marriage?
-You know what's bad for the sanctity of marriage?
+You know what’s bad for the sanctity of marriage?
 Domestic violence.
 You know what else?
 Divorce.
 You know what the rates are among gay couples?
-I don't either, but I'm betting in both cases, it's substantially lower than straight couples.
+I don’t either, but I’m betting in both cases, it’s substantially lower than straight couples.
 Look, you have a religious issue?
 No problem.
 We have a separation of church and state in this country.
 How about we just allow marriage to be a church institution, and call the legal bit a civil partnership?

 Here’s another one I can’t believe we’re still talking about, but sadly, we are.
 Women on the whole still make less than men for the same work.
 Women are still notably absent from positions of power.
 And while there are a growing number of associations to help support female business owners, we still need associations to help support female business owners.